NichKu/TransMethylCFDx/README.md

-# TransMethylCFDx - A pipeline for targeted methylation and genotype-based tissue of origin determination of cfDNA from transplant patients
+# TransMethylCFDx - A pipeline for targeted methylation and genotype-based tissue-of-origin determination of cfDNA from transplant patients.

 ## Overview